ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![Nano_ESP32-PCB_V02](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/9b5c5c5a-e908-4ae9-8d86-66cb5d0ebd43)

 But you need a powerfull 5V power supply for the LEDs.
-Power can be drwn from the VBUS-pin (5V USB) on the Nano if the Nano is powered with a USB-C cable.
+Power can be drawn from the VBUS-pin (5V USB) on the Nano if the Nano is powered with a USB-C cable.
 VBUS provides 5V whenever powered via USB.
 If powered via the VIN pin, it is disabled.
 This means that while powering the board through the VIN pin, you can't get 5V from the board.

 The PCB can use different power connection options.